Chart Color Schemes

 Population growth drivers in Herston are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Herston is around 2,784.
-This figure reflects an increase of 473 people since the 2021 Census, which reported a population of 2,311.
-The change is inferred from AreaSearch's estimate of the resident population at 2,773 as of June 2024, based on examination of the latest ERP data release by the ABS and an additional 32 validated new addresses since the Census date.
-This results in a population density ratio of 1,647 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's population growth of 20.5% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of Herston is around 2,909, reflecting a growth of 598 people since the 2021 Census.
+This increase represents a 25.9% rise from the previously reported figure of 2,311 inhabitants.
+The current estimate is based on AreaSearch's validation of new addresses following the examination of ABS' latest ERP data release in June 2025 and an additional 34 validated new addresses since the Census date.
+This results in a population density ratio of 1,721 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Herston's growth rate of 25.9% since the 2021 census exceeds both the national average (9.3%) and state averages, marking it as a significant growth leader in the region.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving this growth.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Future population trends project an above median growth for the suburb, with an expected expansion of 749 persons to 2041, reflecting a total increase of 26.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future population trends, Herston is projected to have an above median growth rate.
+By 2041, the suburb's population is expected to expand by 651 persons, reflecting a total increase of 22.1% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population